 How to Find Good Tenants Tip #5: Choose your Finalist Wisely!

-This family seemed to be easy to talk and work with, and both adults had good, steady corporate America jobs.
-(No-nonsense landlord advised me he’s never had serious problems with white-collar corporate-america tenants.)
+This family seemed to be easy to talk and work with, and both adults had good, steady corporate jobs.
+(No-nonsense landlord advised me he’s never had serious problems with white-collar, corporate-america tenants.)

-They loved the area and school district for their kids, and were only moving because their previous landlord was putting their home on the market to sell.
+They loved the area and school district for their kids, and were only moving because their previous landlord was selling their home.
 They were looking to be long-term renters because they didn’t want to deal with the hassles of owning a home.

 Final Thoughts on How To Find Good Tenants and Close Deal: